stucchio/Homepage/pelican/content/sam_altmans_sexism_straw_man.md

 The topic of too many white/asian males in computing is a popular topic, and generally one worth ignoring.
 The quality of the discussion is low, most people get emotional about it, [rhetorical superweapons](http://slatestarcodex.com/2014/05/12/weak-men-are-superweapons/) are built and used, and one learns nothing by reading these discussions.

 Also, full disclosure.
 I am a White/Asian Male (TM) attempting to maintain my superiority.
 I hate non-Asian minorities and women so much that I moved to location which is almost exclusively full of [white/asians](http://en.wikipedia.org/wiki/Demographics_of_India) and which also has 1.06 males for every female.
-Additionally, I'm a neckbeard who can't get laid, I wear a fedora, and I'm generally a low status individual.
-(Just want to head off all the obvious responses.)
+Additionally, I'm a proud fedora-wearing neckbeard who can't get laid, and I'm generally a person of low status.
+(Just to head off all the obvious non-responses.)